How to describe work experience on a resume: tips and examples

 Search for people with similar job titles on LinkedIn and check how they describe their achievements.
 It’s a great way to learn how to reframe your daily tasks into outcomes that recruiters recognize and value.

-7. Keep your resume updated regularly
+7. Keep your resume updated regularly (online CV)

 Don’t wait until you’re job hunting to remember what you did well.
 Every time you solve a problem, hit a milestone, or get positive feedback, make a quick note.
 That way, your resume will practically write itself when you need it.